mmellado/visitedcountries-backend/README.md

 ### GET /api/users/:uid:

-Retrieves the user's country information
+Retrieves the user's country information.
+If the user doesn't exist, it creates it and returns an object with an empty countries array.
+This is to keep track of the number of users that have logged in into the app.

 #### Response